Fibre density and cross-section - Single-tissue CSD¶

 Compute a whole brain mask from the upsampled DW images:

 It is absolutely crucial to check at this stage that all individual subject masks include all regions of the brain that are intended to be analysed.
-Fibre orientation distributions will only be computed within these masks; and at a later step (in template space) the analysis mask will be restricted to the intersection of all masks, so any individual subject mask which excludes a certain region, will result in this region being excluded from the entire analysis.
+Fibre orientation distributions will only be computed within these masks; and at a later step (in template space) the analysis mask will be restricted to the intersection of all masks, so any individual subject mask which excludes a certain region, will result in this region being excluded from the entire analysis (unless a more advanced pipeline is followed; see Mitigating the effects of brain cropping).
 Masks appearing too generous or otherwise including non-brain regions should generally not cause any concerns at this stage.
 Hence, if in doubt, it is advised to always err on the side of inclusion (of regions) at this stage.
 Manually correct the masks if necessary.

 9. Fibre Orientation Distribution estimation (spherical deconvolution)¶